Skip to Main Content

-General Guide to Protective Orders in Virginia
+General Guide to Protective Orders Laws in Virginia

-Protective orders are issued to protect the health and safety of the alleged victim (Plaintiff) and plaintiff's family and household members such as children, parents, siblings, etc. There are three different types of protective orders: (1) Emergency Protective Orders; (2) Preliminary Protective Orders; and (3) Protective Orders.
+Protective orders are issued to protect the health and safety of the alleged victim (Plaintiff) and Plaintiff’s family and household members, such as children, parents, siblings, etc. There are three different types of protective orders: (1) Emergency Protective Orders; (2) Preliminary Protective Orders; and (3) Protective Orders.

 Emergency Protective Orders